 - In a small bowl, whisk together marinade ingredients until well combined.

 - Place steak in a large plastic zipper bag and pour marinade over it.
 Seal bag, pressing out excess air, and place in the refrigerator.
-Marinate at least 12 hours or overnight, turning the bag at least once.
+Marinate at least 2-3 hours or up to 6, turning the bag at least once.

 - Remove steak from marinade (reserving the marinade in the fridge) and place it on a cutting board.
-Allow it to come to room temperature, 1-2 hours.
+Allow it to come to room temperature for 30-60 minutes.
 With a sharp knife, score a shallow, 1/8-inch deep criss-cross pattern on both the top and bottom of the steak.

 - Melt butter and oil in a large cast iron skillet set over high heat until sizzling.
 Sear the steak for 3 minutes, undisturbed, then flip and repeat on the opposite side.